 2023-24 MILESTONES (CONT.)
 BY MARCH 31, 2024: a) IAS staff will provide a report to the Board on 'Implemented,' or 'Recommend No Action' Management Audit recommendations for actions taken between January 2024 through March 2024; and, b) Provide a report to the Board summarizing the implementation status of all Management Audit recommendations by April 30, 2024.
-BY JUNE 30, 2024: b) IAS staff will provide a report to the Board to the Board on 'Implementation' for a statement and statement and statement and statement and for a statement and statement and statement and for a statement and for a statement and for a statement and statement and for a statement and statement and a) IAS staff will provide a report to the Board on 'Implemented,' or 'Recommend No Action' Management Audit recommendations for actions taken between April 2024 through June 2024; and, b) Provide a report to the Board summarizing the implementation status for all of the Management Audit recommendations by July 31, 2024.
+BY JUNE 30, 2024: a) IAS staff will provide a report to the Board on 'Implemented,' or 'Recommend No Action' Management Audit recommendations for actions taken between April 2024 through June 2024; and, b) Provide a report to the Board summarizing the implemented for actions taken between April 2024 through June 2024; and, b) Provide a report to the Board summarizing the implementation status for all of the Management Audit recommendations by July 31, 2024.
 2023-24 RESOURCES No additional costs will be incurred.
 This work is part of IAS's responsibility.